fl1ger/deleg/draft-dnsop-deleg.md

 # Introduction

 In the Domain Name System {{!STD13}}, subdomains within the domain name hierarchy are indicated by delegations to servers which are authoritative for their portion of the namespace.
 The DNS records that do this, called NS records, contain hostnames of nameservers, which resolve to addresses.
 No other information is available to the resolver.
-It is limited to connect to the authoritative servers over UDP and TCP port 53. nThis limitation is a barrier for efficient introduction of new DNS technology.
+It is limited to connect to the authoritative servers over UDP and TCP port 53.
+This limitation is a barrier for efficient introduction of new DNS technology.

 The proposed DELEG record type remedies this problem by providing extensible parameters to indicate capabilities that a resolver may use for the delegated authority, for example that it should be contacted using a transport mechanism other than DNS over UDP or TCP on port 53.